-Proposed

-maximum

-Title of each class of aggregate Amount of

-securities to be registered offering price(2)(3) registration fee

-Common shares, par value US\$0.00001 per share(1) US\$ US\$
+Title of each class of securities to be registered Amount to be registered(2)(3) Proposed maximum offering price per share(3) Proposed maximum aggregate offering price(2)(3) Amount of registration fee(4) Class A common shares, par value US\$0.00001 per share(1)(2) 106.950.000 US\$0.57 US\$60.961.500 US\$7.912.80

-(De sietusties

-American depositary shares issuable upon deposit of common shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration

-No. 333- ).
-Each American depository share represents common shares includes common shares that are issuable upon the exercise of the underwriters' over-allotment option.
-Also includes common shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
-These common shares are not being registered for the purpose of sales outside the United States.
-Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(o) under the Securities Act of 1933.
-(2)
+- American depositary shares issuable upon deposit of Class A common shares registered hereby will be registered under a separate registration statement on Form F-6 (Registration No. 333-236288).
+Each American depositary share represents 20 Class A common shares.
+(1) - Each American depositary snare represents 20 Class A common shares.
+Includes Class A common shares initially offered and sold outside the United States that may be resold from time to time in the United States either as part of their distribution or within 40 days after the later of the effective date of this registration statement and the date the shares are first bona fide offered to the public.
+These Class A common shares are not being registered for the purpose of sales outside the United States.
+Estimated solely for the purpose of determining the amount of registration fee in accordance with Rule 457(a) under the Securities Act of 1933.
+(2) - Previously paid.